canwe/blog/_posts/2012-01-30-backbone-js-hello-world-tutorial.md

 1.  *UserInputView* - which listens to the user interface events(*button click*) and update the model object with user input.
 2.  *HelloListView* - which listens to the changes in our model(*add* event) and update the user interface with the model values.

 Everything starts when we create a *new UserInputView()* which triggers *initialize* function for each objects and sets up event listeners.
 When user interacts with the view, the respective event listeners are called and the model gets updated.
-Then the *HelloListView* which is listening to model changes gets triggered and the user interface is updated.
+Then the *HelloListView*Â which is listening to model changes gets triggered and the user interface is updated.

 Well, that concludes this tutorial.
 You can see the [completed application in action][2] or [fork the code in GitHub][5].